Last Updated on

 If you’re learning how to play the guitar, there’s no better place to start than with this Fender beginner acoustic electric guitar.
 It’s the CD-140SCE model that has a lot of Fender’s basic features, but there’s a few surprises to be revealed.

-One such feature that stands this guitar apart from the rest is its solid top.
+One such feature that stands this guitar apart from other acoustic electric guitars is its solid top.
 It may be spruce, but it’s still a solid top and not a laminate.
 The guitar does have laminate sides and back, but it’s an excellent start, especially for a beginner guitar.

 The scalloped X bracing and Fishman pickup system is an iconic touch to the Fender guitar.
 With the bracing adding to durability, this thing is very well put together.
 The cutaway top allows for all 20 frets to be easily accessed, especially for the newbie.